 Further light was shed on Suu Kyi’s attitude by an excellent BBC collection of the things Suu Kyi had said – from her idealistic Nobel prize speech to her more recent weaselly pronouncements.

-According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHR), the number of refugees registered since 25 August was 688.000.
-The OHCR report said this was causing suffering on a catastrophic scale.
+According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the number of refugees registered since 25 August was 688.000.
+The OHCA report said this was causing suffering on a catastrophic scale.
 Did you read that, Suu?

 Reutersreported that Bangladesh planned to relocate 100,000 Rohingya refugees to a flood-prone and uninhabitable island.
 Premier Sheikh Hasina absurdly described the island as ‘very nice’.